jamesoneill54/ca400-final-year-project/docs/documentation/technical-guide.md

 - Distance priority.
 - Home node X and Y coordinates.
 - Goal node X and Y coordinates.
+- A checkbox to specify whether or not to gather results on this run of the algorithm.
 - Number of obstacles, each obstacle's X and Y coordinates, width, and height.

 This panel allows different values of variables to be tested, and allows the user to see how each variable changes the working of the algorithm.
 It also helped us when fine-tuning the algorithm, and allowed us to construct test environments for extensive variable testing.